OTA 101: Intro Psy & Mentl Hlth for OTA

 OTA 412: Intervntn II:Young/Mid Adult

 Through analysis and simulation of occupations, students gain insight and skills in observation, assessment, documentation, and teaching of adaptive self care, work, and play/leisure activities for the person with life challenges from young through middle adulthood.
 Conditions commonly occurring in this age group are reviewed.
+The dynamics of group and individual participation in occupations are explored as they relate to assessment and therapeutic intervention.
 The course includes laboratory and directed offsite fieldwork components to complement lecture content.

 Credits: 4